rayxke/kiritos-classroom/site/content/10C-english/assignment3.md

 Me: But Keary I turned in my paper why is my grade so low?

 Keary: Did you turn it in on time?
-Did you have a well supported thesis?
+Did you have a well supported analysis?
 How well did you use quote blending or sufficient examples from the movie?